HakonHarnes/img-clip.nvim/README.md

 ## Drag and drop

-The drag and drop feature enables users to drag images from their internet browser or file explorer into the terminal to automatically embed them.
+The drag and drop feature enables users to drag images from the web browser or file explorer into the terminal to automatically embed them, in **normal mode**.
 For this to work correctly, the following is required by the terminal emulator:

 1. The terminal emulator must paste the file path or URL to the image when it is dropped into the terminal.
 2. The text must be inserted in [bracketed paste mode](https://cirw.in/blog/bracketed-paste), which allows Neovim to differentiate pasted text from typed-in text.
 This is required because the drag and drop feature is implemented by overriding `vim.paste()`.